 This message is sent by both the NG-RAN node and the AMF to request that the NG interface, or parts of the NG interface, be reset.

+This message is also used by both NG-RAN and the AIOTF when there is reset required in the AIoT part.

-Direction: NG-RAN node ® AMF and AMF ® NG-RAN node
+Direction: NG-RAN node ® AMF and AMF ® NG-RAN node, NG-RAN node ® AIOTF and AIOTF ® NG-RAN node